Benzinga readers love IFC Markets for all their forex and CFD trading needs in Canada.

 Making Money with Forex in Canada

-Your success depends on the trading strategy or plan that you develop and implement.
+Your success depends on the trading strategy that you develop and implement.
 Successful trading plans can be applied to any trading strategy, from scalping to long-term trend trading.
 You can also use someone else’s trading plan or copy another trader through a social trading platform.

 Many successful trading plans include objective trading criteria, sound money management principles and a risk/reward analysis.
-Keep in mind that due to changing market conditions, many initially successful trading strategies may eventually fail to give the same good results.
+Because of changing market conditions, many initially successful trading strategies may eventually fail to give the same good results.

 Best Online Forex Brokers in Canada

-A broker must comply with financial regulations enforced by the Investment Industry Regulatory Organization of Canada (IIROC) to accept forex clients in Canada.
-The IIROC is overseen by the Financial Institutions Supervisory Committee (FISC) that coordinates regulatory activity and sets regulatory policy for Canadian financial institutions.
+A broker must comply with financial regulations enforced by the Investment Industry Regulatory Organization of Canada (IIROC) to accept foreign exchange clients in Canada.
+The IIROC is overseen by the Financial Institutions Supervisory Committee (FISC), which coordinates regulatory activity and sets regulatory policy for Canadian financial institutions.

-Another 3 provincial agencies also regulate financial markets in Canada:
+Another three provincial agencies also regulate financial markets in Canada:

 - Toronto: Ontario Securities Commission